Jasmithikarri/AI-ML-Engineering/Machine Learning/supervised_learning.md

 Predict salary based on years of experience.

-The model learns the relationship between:

 **Years of Experience → Salary**

+The model learns the relationship between experience and salary.

-### Main goal
+### Main Goal

 Minimize the difference between the actual value and predicted value.

 ---

-# 5. Logistic Regression
+# 4. Logistic Regression

-Despite its name, Logistic Regression is mainly used for **classification**.
+Despite its name, Logistic Regression is mainly used for classification.

 It predicts the probability of a class.

 ### Example

-Email → Spam / Not Spam
+**Email → Spam / Not Spam**

 If the model predicts: